 They’re basically the “first responders” to an injury.

 Because of their ability to promote healing, platelets are used for a range of therapeutic medical purposes as a concentrated preparation called Platelet-Rich Plasma (PRP).
-Orthopedic doctors can use PRP as a natural way to jump-start the biological regeneration of ligaments, tendons, cartilage, and bone to treat conditions that typically take months or even years to heal, such as sports injuries, chronic tendon injuries, and knee osteoarthritis.
+Orthopedic doctors can use PRP as a natural way to enhance the biological regeneration of ligaments, tendons, cartilage, and bone to treat conditions that typically take months or even years to heal, such as sports injuries, chronic tendon injuries, and knee osteoarthritis.

 PRP treatment starts with drawing a small amount of blood.
 The red and white cells are then separated from your blood plasma with a centrifuge.
 The plasma, now abundant in platelets, electrolytes, and proteins, is then injected into the affected area.